-Program Agency Purpose Allocation Homeowner Major Rehabilitation Program City of Lake Charles Forgivable loans for major home repair/rehabilitation \$8,000,000

-Program Agency Purpose Allocation Statewide Buyout Program Louisiana Office of Community Development/Louisiana Watershed Initiative Voluntary Buyout in Disaster Risk Reduction Area \$100,000,000 Restore 2020-2021 Housing Assistance Program Louisiana Office of Community Development Housing \$867,873,287 Restore 2020 Louisiana Office of Community Development Infrastructure \$232,833,641 Restore 2020 Louisiana Office of Community Development Economic Revitalization \$120,695,232
+Program Agency Purpose Allocation Homeowner Major Rehabilitation Program City of Lake Charles Forgivable loans for major home repair/rehabilitation \$8,000,000 Statewide Buyout Program Louisiana Office of Community Development - Disaster Recovery (LOCD-DR)/Louisiana Watershed Initiative Voluntary Buyout in Disaster Risk Reduction Area \$100,000,000 Restore Louisiana 2020-2021 Housing Assistance Program LOCD-DR Housing \$867,873,287 Restore 2020 LOCD-DR Infrastructure \$232,833,641 Restore 2020 LOCD-DR Economic Revitalization \$120,695,232 b.
 Housing Unmet Needs

-Some portions of the following data represent tatewide numbers and are not specific to Lake Charles or surrounding Calcasieu Parish.
+Some portions of the following data represent statewide numbers and are not specific to Lake Charles or surrounding Calcasieu Parish.
 We can reasonably extrapolate from the fact that the impacts were primarily on Lake Charles/Calcasieu Parish and East Baton Rouge Parish that approximately 20-25% of the aggregate dollar figures outlined in statewide sources should represent an approximation of the actual figure applicable to the City of Lake Charles.
-In other words, a portion of the unmet needs in Lake Charles is already identified in the State Action Plan and addressed through some of the State program allocations such as the Restore Louisiana Homeowner Assistance Program, Resilient Communities Infrastructure Program, and the Hometown Revitalization Program.
+In other words, a portion of the unmet needs in Lake Charles is already identified in the State Action Plan and addressed through some of the State program allocations such as the Restore Louisiana Homeowner Assistance Program and Resilient Communities Infrastructure Program.
 Therefore, this needs assessment is considerate of two grantees assessing the same information and running programs in the same areas concurrently.